rknx/prok-snptree/README.md

 ```

 ### Dependencies
-The following tools must be installed and thier executables must be available in the ENV.
+The following tools must be installed and their executables must be available in the ENV.

 | Function | Tools/scripts |
 | --- | --- |